DiegoERS/DiegoERS/README.md

 ###
 <p align="left"> I am a proactive and enthusiastic Business Informatics student with a strong passion for technology and continuous learning.
 I am highly committed, responsible, and always eager to explore new advancements.
 I thrive in teamwork environments, valuing effective communication and collaboration to achieve innovative solutions.
 My goal is to apply my knowledge and skills to real-world challenges, always seeking opportunities for growth and improvement.

-<p align="left">- 🔭 "I’m working on developing my skills in Business Informatics, always looking for opportunities to grow and apply my knowledge in real world scenarios."
+<p align="left">- 🔭 I’m working on developing my skills in Business Informatics, always looking for opportunities to grow and apply my knowledge in real world scenarios.
   <br>- 📚  I'm currently learning about the latest advancements in technology, business processes, and software development, with a special focus on backend development and cybersecurity, always eager to expand my expertise.
   <br>- ⚡ In my free time, I enjoy exploring new technologies, collaborating on projects, and engaging in team activities that enhance my communication and problem-solving skills.</p>